fusioncharts/dev_centre_docs/fusiongrid/tutorials-fusiongrid/column-grouping.md

 ---
-title: Export Grid | FusionGrid
+title: Column Grouping | FusionGrid
 description: This article talks about using grouping columns
 heading: Column Grouping
 ---